The biography of "school's parent"

 to maintain the public school.

 He had only a few students.
-He thought, that
+He thought this was because his qualified

 and in the next term he had 92.